FNC001/ApolloX/README.md

 ## Reproducibility

-To facilitate reproducibility of our results, we provide all necessary resources in the `example/` directory.
+To facilitate reproducibility of our results, we provide all necessary resources on the url "https://doi.org/10.5281/zenodo.15285136".
 This includes:

-- The preprocessed **training dataset** used in the manuscript (`example/data/train_set_scaled.csv`, etc.)
+- The **training dataset** used in the manuscript (`data/train_set_scaled.csv`, etc.)
-- The **trained Cond-CDVAE model** checkpoints used for structure generation and evaluation (`example/models/cond_cdvae_model.pt` or similar)
+- The **trained Cond-CDVAE model** checkpoints used for structure generation and evaluation (`models/cond_cdvae_model.pt` or similar)
-- A configuration YAML file (`example/configs/apollox.yaml`) matching the setup used in the paper
+- A configuration YAML file (`apollox.yaml`) matching the setup used in the paper

 ## Acknowledgments
 This work was supported by the National Natural750